Compute

 You can set threshold conditions in metric alarm rules for resource metrics.
 If a metric value meets the threshold condition, a threshold alarm will be generated.
 If no metric data is reported, an insufficient data event will be generated.

-Metric alarm rules can be created in three modes: Select by resource type, Select from all metrics, and PromQL.
+Metric alarm rules can be created in the following modes: Select from all metrics and PromQL.
 The following describes how to create an alarm rule for monitoring all metrics at the ELB business layer.

 1. Log in to the AOM 2.0 console.